 Three letters of recommendation, one each from:

-A professor who has taught the applicant in a collegiate setting and can attest to the applicant’s academic abilities.
-Letters from teaching assistants, lab instructors, academic advisors, and similar positions will NOT fulfill this requirement
+A professor who has taught the applicant in a collegiate academic course and can attest to the applicant’s academic abilities.
+Letters from teaching assistants, lab instructors, academic advisors, and similar positions will NOT fulfill this requirement.

-A licensed physical therapist, preferably one the applicant has observed or worked with.
+A licensed physical therapist the applicant has observed and/or worked with.

 A person of the applicant’s choice.
 This can be a professor, physical therapist, academic advisor, teaching assistant, lab instructor, mentor, and similar positions.
 Letters from family members will not be accepted.